 Like my mother, I am an Arab woman, even though I have lived in California my entire life.
 Thus, I look forward to contributing to the diversity of your distinguished program in nursing as a native speaker of Arabic and a young woman who is most passionate about and fully engaged with the science and art of health care.
 My professional experiences thus far have resulted in the complete surrender of my heart to the idea of becoming the finest nursing professional possible.

-I have recently completed my Bachelor’s Degree in Health Science with an emphasis on Health Promotion at XXXX University.
-I am a very well-organized student and have always been goal-oriented.
+I have recently completed my bachelor's degree in health science with an emphasis on Health Promotion at XXXX University.
+I am a very well-organized student and have always been goal oriented.
 I worked while going to school to pay my way through college.
-This required many sacrifices but has resulted in my becoming a master at time management, which will serve me well as a graduate student.
+This required many sacrifices but has resulted in my becoming an expert at time management, which will serve me well as a graduate student.
 I am becoming increasingly successful at managing my priorities, all geared around nursing.
 As an honors student, I attribute much of my success to my close nit and highly supportive family.
-They have helped me mature and grow into a young woman full of great ambition, determination, and hope.
+They have helped me mature and grow into a young woman full of ambition, determination, and hope.

 Completing your program will prepare me for a lifetime of service, providing patients with relaxation and hope, that simple touch and concern that can often make all the difference to recovery.
 At some point in my nursing career, I hope to use my Arabic as well as my English extensively, and I look forward to the excellent support and guidance that I will receive at XXXX University, especially learning about the options that I will have in the future to go on medical missions both at home and abroad.